-Dictionary.com once featured the word comeuppance as a Word of the Day.
-Comeuppance is defined as “deserved reward or just deserts, usually unpleasant.”
-More than a few devoted users wrote in to inform us that there was a typo in the definition: just deserts should be just desserts.
+We once featured the word comeuppance as our Word of the Day.
+Comeuppance, as we define it, means “deserved reward or just deserts, usually unpleasant.”
+More than a few of our brilliant and devoted users, wrote in to inform us that there was a typo in the definition: just deserts should be just desserts.

 Is the phrase just deserts correct?